 Joining her on the panel will be award-winning author Philip Ball, novelist and astrophysicist Pippa Goldschmidt and novelist and astronomer Stuart Clark, all of whom have been featured guests of honour at Fiction Lab over the years.
-There may also be a very special mystery guest...
+We are also delighted to welcome special guest, actor Stephen McGann

 This event is free to attend, although spaces are limited, and you can reserve your place via the Eventbrite link above.

 Jennifer Rohn is a practising scientist, leading a cell biology research lab at University College London which studies how bacteria subvert human cells during infection.
 In her spare time, she moonlights as a science writer, journalist, broadcaster and pundit.
 She blogs about the scientific life at Mind The Gap and on The Guardian, and has written for a number of outlets including The Times, The Guardian, Nature, The Telegraph, and BBC News.

 'Lab lit,' a term she coined, is a tiny but growing genre of mainstream fiction about scientists and science as a profession (as opposed to science fiction).
 She is the author of two published lab lit novels: Experimental Heart (shortlisted for the Dundee International Book Prize) and The Honest Look, and has also published short fiction.
 She created and continues to run the science culture online magazine LabLit.com, which has been highlighted in the New York Times, US National Public Radio, The Guardian and The Boston Globe.
 LabLit.com’s mission is to help promote the use of science and scientist characters in mainstream fiction and to illuminate the world of scientists and laboratory culture.